 These scholarships will be given based on merit as all other scholarship positions.

 Minuteman (4, 3, or 2 Year Scholarships)

 The four-year National Guard (NG) and Reserve option were initiated in 2015.
 There are limited allocations (4) per state and USAR Major Subordinate Command (MSC) and are awarded to the best-qualified applicants.
-Although these scholarships were designed for soldiers currently serving in NG or Reserve units, they can be awarded to candidates that are willing to serve once the scholarship is offered.
+Although these scholarships were designed for soldiers currently serving in NG or Reserve units, they can be awarded to candidates who are willing to serve once the scholarship is offered.

 Two and Three-year GRFD Scholarships

 The Two and Three-year GRFD scholarship can be awarded to soldiers currently serving in NG / Reserve units or an ROTC candidate willing to serve in the NG / Reserves while in school and after commissioning as an officer.